 Parts Of The System

--No. There are different kinds of geothermal heat pumps designed for specific applications.
-Many geothermal heat pumps, for example, are intended for use only with higher temperature ground water encountered in open-loop systems.
-Others will operate at entering water temperatures as low as 25 degrees F which are possible in closed-loop systems.
+No. There are different kinds of geothermal heat pumps designed for specific applications.
+Many geothermal heat pumps, for example, are intended for use only with higher-temperature ground water encountered in open-loop systems.
+Others will operate at entering water temperatures as low as 25 degrees F which is possible in closed-loop systems.
 Most geothermal heat pumps provide summer air conditioning, but a few brands are designed only for winter heating.
-Sometimes these heating-only systems incorporate a groundwater cooled coil that can provide cooling in moderate climates.
+Sometimes these heating-only systems incorporate a groundwater-cooled coil that can provide cooling in moderate climates.
 Geothermal heat pumps can also differ in the way they are designed.
-Self contained units combine the blower, compressor, heat ex-changer and coil in a single cabinet.
+Self-contained units combine the blower, compressor, heat exchanger, and coil in a single cabinet.
 Split systems allow the coil to be added to a forced-air furnace and utilize the existing blower.

--Yes.
+Yes.
 Using what’s called a desuperheater, some types of geothermal heat pumps can save you up to 50 percent on your water-heating bill by preheating tank water.
-Desuperheaters are standard on some units, optional on others.
+Desuperheaters are standard on some units and optional on others.
 Some geothermal models can provide all of your hot water needs on demand at the same high efficiencies as the heating/cooling cycles.

-9. Should I buy a heat pump large enough to heat with no supplemental heat?
 Your contractor should provide a heating and cooling load calculation (heat loss, heat gain) to guide your equipment selection.
 Geothermal heat pumps are sized to meet your cooling requirements.
 Depending on your heating needs, a geothermal heat pump will supply 80-100 percent of your design heating load.
 Sizing the heat pump to handle your entire heating needs may result in slightly lower heating costs, but the savings may not offset the added cost of the larger heat pump unit.
-Also, an over-sized unit can cause de-humidification problems in the cooling mode, resulting in a loss of summer comfort.
+Also, an oversized unit can cause de-humidification problems in the cooling mode, resulting in a loss of summer comfort.